Aicelle Santos: Theatrical work

+On May 6, 2023, Santos was part of the one-night staging of Larawan as Contra Mundum, a grand tribute concert to kick off National Heritage Month and to mark 50 years of the establishment of the Philippine's Order of National Artists.
+She played Candida in Act 2.

 Personal life

-Santos and her boyfriend of three years, former broadcast journalist Mark Zambrano, tied the knot on November 16, 2019 in San Juan, Batangas.
+Santos married her boyfriend of three years, former broadcast journalist Mark Zambrano, on November 16, 2019, in San Juan, Batangas.
 In June 2020, Santos announced on an Instagram post that she and Zambrano were expecting their first child, due in December.